-\begin{teo01}[Borel-Cantelli Lemma] Let $(E_k)_{k\geq 1}$ be a sequence of measurable sets in a probability space $(\Omega,\mathscr{A},\mu)$ and $E=\limsup_n E_n$. \begin{enumerate}[\rm (i).] \item If $\sum_{n}\mu(E_n)<\infty$, then $\mu(E)=0$. \item If the collection $\{E_n:n\in\Na\}$ is stochastically independent and $\sum_{n}\mu(E_n)=\infty$, then $\mu(E)=1$. \end{enumerate} \end{teo01} The independence assumption is rather restrictive, it will not hold in our context.
-A way to circumvent this problem is proving the positive measure of the limsup set and showing by some other means that the measure is either full or null.
-We show the full measure statement in Theorem \ref{TEO:MAIN:MEASURE} using a ubiquity-type property and Lemma \ref{Le:Knopp}.
-This lemma is attributed to Knopp \cite{Knopp1926} by Tan and Zhou \cite{TanZhou2024}.
+The independence assumption is rather restrictive; it will not hold in our context.
+A way to circumvent this problem is to show the positive measure of the limsup set and that the measure is either full or null by some other means.
+We obtain the full measure statement in Theorem \ref{TEO:MAIN:MEASURE} by showing that our limsup set intersects a large portion of every interval and applying Knopp's Lemma (Lemma \ref{Le:Knopp}).